modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-ConfigurableScenarios.md

 - This team has been inactive for 90 days or more

 In these cases, the triggers are non-overlapping. e.g. find teams inactive for more than 30 days but less than 44 days, so teams will only appear in one scenario.

+#### Send Once Scenarios - the message is sent once and future messages for the same senario are supressed

 We can also trigger automations to only send the message once.
 This is based on the exact text of the message.
 These are **"send once scenarios"**